googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 during calculation, and to ensure that the order in which deltas are applied does not affect the final result.
-An implementation-determined representation may be used for the final result (interpolatedValue), but saturation arithmetic must be used: values must not wrap from maximum to minimum values, or vice versa.
+An implementation-determined representation may be used for the final result (interpolatedValue), but saturation arithmetic shall be used: values shall not wrap from maximum to minimum values, or vice versa.
 The final result should be clamped to the range of the data type of the item to which deltas are applied; for example, [-32768, 32767] for an FWORD value.